Ukraine says seven killed, including a child, after Russia fired at evacuation convoy | Law-Order

 Ukraine says seven killed, including a child, after Russia fired at evacuation convoy

 Ukraine's intelligence service accused Russia on Saturday of firing at a convoy that was evacuating women and children from the village of Peremoha in the Kyiv region, killing seven people including one child.
-"After the attack, the occupiers forced the remnants of the column to turn back to Peremoha and are not letting them out of the village," the intelligence service said in a statement, adding that the total number of wounded was unknown.
+The service - part of the defence ministry - initially said the convoy left the village in a "green corridor" which had previously been agreed with Russia.

 Ukraine's intelligence service accused Russia on Saturday of firing at a convoy that was evacuating women and children from the village of Peremoha in the Kyiv region, killing seven people including one child.